Bradley Hill (footballer): St Kilda: 2020–present

 In mid 2019, Hill spoke to his manager about seeking a trade to a Victorian-based team at the end of the season.
-It was understood that Hill wanted to return to Victoria, where he played for the Hawks from 2012–2016, for family reasons.
+It was understood that Hill wanted to return to Victoria, where he played for the Hawks from 2012 to 2016, for family reasons.
 As a result, there was significant media speculation throughout the second half of 2019 surrounding Hill's future at Fremantle.
 Hill eventually requested a trade to St Kilda following interest from several Victorian clubs.
 Trade negotiations between Fremantle and St Kilda were protracted and subject to significant public discussion during the 2019 Trade Period.
 Eventually, on the final day of trading, Hill officially joined the Saints on 16 October in a complicated trade with draft picks 10 and 58, a 2020 second round pick and the Saints' Blake Acres traded to the Dockers in return for Hill and a 2020 third round pick.

-Hill played all 19 possible games in his first season for the Saints (including two finals) in a Covid interrupted season which also saw shorter 16-minute quarters.
+Hill played all 19 possible games in his first season for the Saints (including two finals) in a COVID interrupted season which also saw shorter 16-minute quarters.

 Hill played all 22 possible games for the Saints in 2021 and finished equal fifth in the Trevor Barker Award.